shdown/luastatus/README.md

   to `${CMAKE_INSTALL_FULL_LIBDIR}/luastatus/plugins`).

   * `cb`: a function that converts the data received from a *plugin* to the format a *barlib* (see below) understands.
-It should take exactly one argument and return exactly one value.
+It should take one argument (though in Lua you can omit it if you don’t care about its value) and return one value (`nil` is substituted if no values are returned).

 The `widget` table **may** contain the following entries: